 In the latter part of the life course, the long-term results of inequality result in a significant gendered health gap.
 Indeed, health and poverty are directly linked in this stage with lower income associated with disability and lower self-assessed health (Arber and Cooper, 1999).
 Older women have a higher number of limiting and non-limiting long-term conditions than men, spend a greater proportion of their lives in disability as compared to men and are more likely to experience both physical ill health and poor mental health and cognitive decline (Allen and Sesti, 2015).
 They are further disadvantaged by being more likely to live alone and thus not have a spousal carer on hand to help (Arber and Cooper, 1999).
 Life expectancy for women is not increasing in the UK and the trend is worse for women than for men.
 Not only are men closing the gap on women’s life expectancy, they are adding healthy life years, thereby increasing the health gap.
 Women represent two-thirds of all persons with dementia (PWD) (Allen and Sesti, 2015) and significantly more women than men are frail in all age groups over 65 (Age UK, 2018).
 Women who have other disadvantages are more likely to suffer worse health, including frailty; they also fluctuate more between varied states of frailty than men (Kojima et al, 2019).
 Yet despite conditions such as frailty appearing unique to the ‘fourth age’, they can be said to have their origin in structures, practices and dispositions contained in gendered inequality throughout the life course (see Pickard, 2019b for a further discussion of the fundamental linking of frailty and femininity).

-Future Direction of Research
+Future Directions of Research

 The above discussion suggests that there are several lacunae in the field regarding gender issues in age studies which will need further exploration.
 More research globally is required on the uneven nature of progress as women gain equality in some areas but not others, together with the consequences of this in multiple dimensions of life.
 This includes the way inequality accumulates over time and with specific origins in discrete ages and stages, especially later life, together with the interplay between both.
 Research on alternative ways of conceptualising the life course will also be very important in capturing inequality, particularly the gendered differences that are currently structured by the life course itself as it has evolved in late modernity.
 This research will also form the basis of further enquiry as to how gender and age work with other ascribed characteristics, such as race, disability, sexuality and so on, both longitudinally and at specific points in the life course.